kevinbhayes/swift-viewlets/README.md

 ### Views:
 - coming soon

+### Extensions:
+- **Image** - an init function to allow initializing an Image view with Data.

 ## Contributing

 More info coming soon.
-Feel free to contact me in the meantime at https://mastodon.social/@kevinbhayes or swiftviewlets @ swiftlets.net
+Feel free to contact me in the meantime at https://mastodon.social/@kevinbhayes or `swiftviewlets @ swiftlets.net`